yparikh/Multiclass-Protein-Research/README.md

  - Once Jupyter Notebook is running, go to Multiclass-Protein-Research Directory
  - Open Multiclass-Protein-Research.ipynb & Run

+## Labels
+- The labels on each of the graphs represent the classification of the protein.
+- Various proteins will share similar sequences or structural properties, thus  allowing proteins to be classified into groups.
+- These groups with well defined characteristics can help with proposing functional properties when a novel protein is identitified.
+- In the top 5 most common classifications, classes such as Hydrolase and Transferase will be seen often since these are large classes of enyzmes.
+- Hydrolase will be seen the most since it is the largest class of enzymes with more than 200 enyzmes.

 ## Accuracy Heat map & 5 Most Common Protein Confusion Matrices
-From the [confusion matricies](https://en.wikipedia.org/wiki/Confusion_matrix), we were able to display the summarize and display the performance for each of the models used to train and test the dataset.
-The Accuracy heat map demonstrates the accuracy for the different number of classes tested against the models.
-The accuracy was derived from the precision, recall, and f1-scores for each of the machine learning classifiers.
+- From the [confusion matricies](https://en.wikipedia.org/wiki/Confusion_matrix), we were able to display the summarize and display the performance for each of the models used to train and test the dataset.

-## Labels
-The labels on each of the graphs represent the classification of the protein.
-Various proteins will share similar sequences or structural properties, thus  allowing proteins to be classified into groups.
-These groups with well defined characteristics can help with proposing functional properties when a novel protein is identitified.
-In the top 5 most common classifications, classes such as Hydrolase and Transferase will be seen often since these are large classes of enyzmes.
-Hydrolase will be seen the most since it is the largest class of enzymes with more than 200 enyzmes.
+- The Accuracy Heat Map demonstrates the accuracy for the different number of classes tested against the models.
+- The accuracy was derived from the precision, recall, and f1-scores for each of the machine learning classifiers.

 Heatmap & Confusion Matricies  | Image